Exhaust system: Motorcycles

-In most motorcycles all or most of the exhaust system is visible and may be chrome plated as a display feature.
+In most motorcycles, all or most of the exhaust system is visible and may be chrome plated as a display feature.
 Aftermarket exhausts may be made from steel, aluminium, titanium, or carbon fiber.

 Motorcycle exhausts come in many varieties depending on the type of engine and its intended use.
 A twin-cylinder bike may have independent exhaust sections, as seen in the Kawasaki EX250 (also known as the Ninja 250 in the US, or the GPX 250), or a single exhaust section known as a two-into-one (2-1).
-4 cylinder machines, super-sport bikes like Kawasaki's ZX series, Honda's CBR series, Yamaha's YZF series, latterly titled R6 and R1, and Suzuki's GSX-R, often have a twin exhaust system.
+Four-cylinder machines, super-sport bikes like Kawasaki's ZX series, Honda's CBR series, Yamaha's YZF series, latterly titled R6 and R1, and Suzuki's GSX-R, often have a twin exhaust system.
 A "full system" may be bought as an aftermarket accessory, also called a 4-2-1 or 4–1, depending on its layout.
-In the past, these bikes would come as standard with a single exhaust muffler, a practice that lasted until the early 2000s, when EU noise and pollution regulations mostly stopped this practice, forcing companies to use other methods to increase the performance of the motorcycle.
+In the past, these bikes would come as standard with a single exhaust muffler.
+This practice lasted until the early 2000s when EU noise and pollution regulations effectively forced companies to use other methods to increase the motorcycle's performance.

 Trucks

-In many trucks / lorries all or most of the exhaust system is visible, often with a vertical exhaust pipe.
-Often in such trucks, the silencer is surrounded by a perforated metal sheath to avoid people getting burnt from touching the hot silencer.
+In many trucks / lorries, all or most of the exhaust system is visible, often with a vertical exhaust pipe.
+Usually, in such trucks, the silencer is surrounded by a perforated metal sheath to avoid people getting burnt from touching the hot silencer.
 This sheath may be chrome plated as a display feature.

 Part of the pipe between the engine and the silencer is often flexible metal industrial ducting, which helps to avoid vibration from the engine being transferred into the exhaust system.
-Sometimes a large diesel exhaust pipe is vertical, to blow the hot noxious gas well away from people; in such cases, the end of the exhaust pipe often has a hinged metal flap to stop debris, birds, and rainwater from falling inside.
+Sometimes, a large diesel exhaust pipe is vertical to blow the hot, toxic gas well away from people; in such cases, the end of the exhaust pipe often has a hinged metal flap to stop debris, birds, and rainwater from falling inside.

 In former times, exhaust systems of trucks / lorries in Britain were usually out of sight underneath the chassis.